QCD sum rule study on excited light meson operators: Phenomenological analyses

-Due to the substantial computational complexity associated with the operators $J_{\alpha\mu\nu}^{2^{++}}$ and $J_{\alpha\mu\nu}^{2^{++}}$, we have not carried out a QCD sum rule analysis for these specific cases.
+Due to the substantial computational complexity associated with the operators $J_{\mu\alpha,\beta}^{2{-+}}$ and $J_{\mu\alpha,\beta}^{2{++}}$, we have not carried out a QCD sum rule analysis for these specific cases.
 Instead, we refer the reader to Ref.~\cite{Wang:2023whb} for a detailed discussion.
+In addition, the operator given in Eq.~(\ref{def:J0pp}) can be transformed through the equations of motion for the quark fields as: